aidanamavi/portfolio-resume/README.md

 Active: [Aidan Amavi](https://github.com/AidanAmavi)

-If you’d like to join, just go through the [issue list](https://github.com/aidanamavi/portfolio-resume/issues) and fix some. :)
+If you’d like to help, just go through the [issue list](https://github.com/aidanamavi/portfolio-resume/issues) and fix some. :)